-Intended outcome Success criteria Improved rates of progress for disadvantaged students thus closing the progress gap to their peers, particularly in response to the pandemic and any lost learning time.
+Intended outcome Success criteria Improved rates of progress for disadvantaged students thus closing the progress gap to their peers.
 Pupils eligible for PP make accelerated progress to diminish the difference between them and those not eligible for PP Improved rates of progress for low prior attaining disadvantaged students.
 Pupils eligible for PP identified as low attaining from KS2 scaled scores make as much progress as 'other' pupils identified as low attaining, so that the percentage of students achieving and/or exceeding their projected attainment is in line with or higher than "low" non-pupil premium students.
-Providing support for some disadvantaged students with social and mental health to ensure they make good social and academic progress, particularly those affected disproportionately by the pandemic Fewer behaviour incidents recorded for disadvantaged students compared to 2022-23, including a decline in lesson removals isolations and suspensions for eligible PP students.
-For PP students struggling to engage with mainstream school, bespoke provision is in place leading to outcomes allowing them to access the next step in education or training.
+Providing support for some disadvantaged students with social and mental health to ensure they make good social and academic progress.
+Fewer behaviour incidents recorded for disadvantaged students compared to 2023-24, including a decline in lesson removals isolations and suspensions for eligible PP students.
+For PP students struggling to engage with mainstream school, enhanced provision is in place leading to outcomes allowing them to access the next step in education or training.
 Improved resilience and exposure to a range of aspirational futures.
-Pupils eligible for PP receive additional experiences to raise their aspirations, these include reward activities and CEIAG support.
-The percentage of PP students involved in extracurricular activities and rewards to be the same as or greater than.
-Non PP students Increased attendance rates for pupils eligible for PP closing the gap to their peers.
+Pupils eligible for PP receive additional experiences to raise their aspirations leading to appropriate post 16 courses to their needs and interest.
+These include reward activities and CEIAG support.
+Increased attendance rates for pupils eligible for PP closing the gap to their peers.
 Reduce the number of persistent absentees (PA) amongst pupils eligible for PP to national average or below